BaldSinister/hello-world/README.md

 # hello-world
 BaldSinister is a KILLER!
-Monster shit!
+Monster shit...